 But not for the one who stood by them and built them up.

-So they leave that version behind—including the woman who helped them survive it.
+They want to leave that version of themselves behind… including the woman who helped them survive it.

 When a woman walks in and grabs a man’s attention, how many of us immediately start comparing?